 ];

-Add a link to the sidebar.
+Add a sidebar link

 // packages/app/src/components/Root/Root.tsx